-You would normally buy an annuity at the same time as you take your main LGPS benefits.
+You must normally buy an annuity when you take your main LGPS benefits.
 However, if you left the LGPS before 1 April 2014, you can leave your AVC plan invested and use it later.

 2) Buy a top-up LGPS pension